 Pharmacokinetic analyses of pemetrexed included 127 patients with reduced renal function.
 Plasma clearance of pemetrexed in the presence of cisplatin decreases as renal function decreases, with increase in systemic exposure.
-Patients with creatinine clearances of 45, 50, and 80 mL/min had 65%, 54%, and 13% increases, respectively in pemetrexed total systemic exposure (AUC) compared to patients with creatinine clearance of 100 mL/min (see WARNINGS AND PRECAUTIONS and DOSAGE AND ADMINISTRATION sections).
+Patients with creatinine clearances of 45, 50, and 80 mL/min had 65%, 54%, and 13% increases, respectively in pemetrexed total systemic WARNINGS AND PRECAUTIONS and DOSAGE AND ADMINISTRATION sections).